quickapps/docs/eng/developers/field-api.md

 Models.
 A **Field Instance** is a Field attached to a single Model.

 Internally, fields behave -functionally- like modules (cake's plugin), and they are responsible of manage the storing proccess of specific data.
-As before, they behave -functionally- like modules, this means they may have hooks and all what a regular module has.
+As before, they behave -functionally- like modules, means they may have hooks and all what a regular module has.

 Fields belongs always to modules, and modules are allowed to define an unlimeted number of fields by placing them on the `Fields` folder.
 For example, the core module `Taxonomy` owns the field `TaxonomyTerms` in `QuickApps/Plugins/Taxonomy/Fields/TaxonomyTerms`.

-Most of the Fields included in the core of QuickApps belongs to the `Fields` module and you can find them in `QuickApps/Plugins/Field/Fields/`.
+Most of the Fields included in the core of QuickApps belongs to the `Field` module and you can find them in `QuickApps/Plugins/Field/Fields/`.

 ***